Mamutt7/Scanning-a-Windows-VM-Authenticated-vs.-Unauthenticated/README.md

 I've configured settings to run a scan on the VM created during this lab using Tenable and will now wait for the scan results.

 ![image](https://github.com/user-attachments/assets/67ea2c0c-49f0-4953-a2f3-ebbf80f78648)
-The scan was completed after 10 minutes, and we see we have some medium-level severity threats.
+The Unauthenticated scan was completed after 10 minutes, and we saw some medium-level severity threats.
 These will be addressed or remediated in future labs.

+An Authenticated scan was done taking 13 minutes to complete, in this scan we saw even more vulnerabilities that were at a higher threat level.